 There are glaring holes in Gibbs’s coverage.
 He didn’t mention hydroelectric—which he would probably pan with the argument that dams destroy rivers.
 He also failed to mention harnessing geothermal and hydrokinetic (ocean wave) power.

 Concerning solar: Solar panels do NOT have to be replaced every 20 years.
 “A solar panel has two warranties: a performance and equipment guarantee.
 A solar panel’s performance warranty will typically guarantee 90% production at 10 years and 80% at 25 years.
-An equipment warranty will typically guarantee 10-12 years without failing” (quote from https://news.energysage.com/shopping-solar-panels-pay-attention-to-solar-panels-warranty/).
+An equipment warranty will typically guarantee 10-12 years without failing” (https://news.energysage.com/shopping-solar-panels-pay-attention-to-solar-panels-warranty/).
 Most solar panels that have been up for 40-60 years are still functioning.
 A 2012 study by the National Renewable Energy Laboratory cites the average degradation rate at 0.5% to 0.8% per year, so after 60 years a panel can be expected to operate at 52-70% of its original efficiency.

 I kept waiting for Gibbs to switch his focus to nuclear energy.
 But he didn’t.
 I have always opposed nuclear, but working next-gen nuclear into the mix—see Mike Conley and Tim Maloney’s well-researched book, Roadmap to Nowhere—might be preferable to relying on coercive approaches to population control.